GoogleCloudPlatform/dcm2bq/README.md

 3. A Pub/Sub subscription pushes the message to a Cloud Run service running the `dcm2bq` container.
 4. The `dcm2bq` container processes the message:
     -   It validates the message schema and checks for a DICOM-like file extension (e.g., `.dcm`).
-    -   For new objects, it reads the file from GCS, parses the DICOM metadata, and inserts a JSON representation into BigQuery.
+    -   For new objects, it reads the file from GCS and parses the DICOM metadata.
+    -   If embeddings are enabled, it generates a vector embedding from the DICOM data (for supported types like images, SRs, and PDFs) by calling the Vertex AI Embeddings API.
+    -   It inserts a JSON representation of the metadata and the embedding into BigQuery.
     -   For deleted objects, it records the deletion event in BigQuery.
 5. If an error occurs, the message is NACK'd for retry.
 After maximum retries, it's sent to a dead-letter topic for analysis.